55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Yellow-orange firm juicy pulp with yellow-orangish skin

 Lakshmanbhog is exclusively cultivated in West Bengal and is available in June and July.
-It gets exported to the United States of America from India every year.
+It gets exported to the United States of America from India every year, so you can find it online or in local stores.

 34. Fazli